 Ginkgo extract, from the leaves of the Ginkgo biloba tree, has been used for thousands of years in traditional Chinese medicine.
-It also is the most commonly used herbal medicine in Europe.
-Although the benefits of ginkgo are not entirely understood, it is known that ginkgo has properties that may help some conditions.
+It's available in many forms.
+These include ginkgo tea, dietary supplements, and liquid or powder extracts.

 Why It Is Used

-Bleeding problems are the only major complication that has been linked to use of ginkgo, and the risk seems to be very low.
-Ginkgo is not recommended for people who are taking medicines that thin the blood (anticoagulants), such as warfarin (Coumadin), aspirin, or NSAIDs.
+Taking ginkgo may increase the risk of bleeding in people who already have bleeding problems.
+Ginkgo is not recommended for people who are taking medicines that thin the blood (anticoagulants), such as warfarin (Coumadin), aspirin, or other NSAIDs.
 This is because ginkgo may reduce the blood's ability to clot.
 The combined effect of ginkgo and these medicines may be harmful.

 The Natural and Non-Prescription Health Products Directorate (NNHPD), within the Health Products and Food Branch of Health Canada, regulates natural health products in Canada.
 Natural health products, including ginkgo biloba, must be reviewed and approved by the NNHPD before they can be sold in Canada.